Skip to main content

 2 mentions Positive Neutral Negative

-Players express a deep emotional connection to the game, indicating that its engaging mechanics and balance have captivated them to the point where they feel no need to explore other fighting games until they fully experience this one.
+Players express a deep emotional connection to the game, indicating that its engaging mechanics and balance have captivated them to the extent that they are reluctant to explore other fighting games until they fully experience this one.

 • “I don't see myself touching another fighting game until I have had my fill of this one.”